mouldit/mouldit/README.md

 <h4>Mutations</h4>
 A mutation accepts a concept, a filter and a return query action as configuration parameters.
 Each of these is explained in detail in the section above.
 <h2>Example</h2>
 <p>For now we a very simple application, where in the frontend we have one menu item "movies".
 When the user clicks on this item, the frontend must show different card components where each card shows the details of the movie, namely its title and its release year.
+In each card component we want a button to add the movie to our watchlist or if it's already added we want to have a remove button that let's us remove the movie from our watchlist.
 We therefore start with the following schema:</p>

 ```
 module default {

-  type Person {
+  type Account {
-    required name: str;
-    link filmography := .<actors[is Content];
+    required username: str {
+      constraint exclusive;
+    };
+    multi watchlist: Content;
   }

   type Movie{
     required title: str;
     release_year: int32;
-    multi actors: Person {
-          character_name: str;
-    };
   }

 };